painarasimha/dinosaurs/README.md

-# Dinosaurs - You Grow.
+# Dinosuars - You Grow.
 I Grow.
-We Grow.
+We Grow

 This is a modern, responsive portfolio website for Dinosaurs, a Digital Solutions company that helps SMBs, startups, and D2C brands systemize their business through Web Design, App Development, SaaS Development, and Digital Marketing.